tytydraco/yessleep/out/Have_you_ever_wanted_to_be_a_superheroWell_now_you_can_become_one_I_can_give_you_any_superpower_you_want_250_bucks_each_100_extra_for_anything_ending_in_kinesis.md

 “I think you know where I'm going with this story,” Wen chuckled.
 “My father wanted to turn me into a superhero.
 Just like the other kids he played around with.
 But he did the exact opposite.”

 I held my breath when his fingers stopped moving, straying in cerebral tissue.
-“Dad didn't give me the powers I wanted,” his tone twisted and his fingers twisted.
+“Dad didn't give me the powers I wanted,” his tone twisted and his fingers curled.
 That time I *did* feel pain, my lips parting in a silent scream.

 “He gave me this.”
 Wen twisted his fingers again, and my white hot pain filled me, bleeding into my blood and bones.
 I screamed that time, my raw screech reminding my body I was still real.
 “The power to extract abilities that I can't take for myself,” Wen continued in a spiteful hiss.
 “And give them to others.”
 It was like being filled with electricity, my brain being boiled alive.